Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

-In fact, many a cautionary tale can be found online when you search for examples of bad risk management planning.
+In fact, many cautionary tales can be found online when you search for examples of bad risk management planning.

-Point being – make sure that you’re not merely learning from your mistakes, but are also prepared for handling them in a timely manner when they do happen.
+The point being is to make sure that you’re not merely learning from your mistakes but are also prepared to handle them on time when they do happen.

 Let’s get to it!

 #1.
-Create a list of potential risks on your project
+Create a list of potential risks in your project

 You’ll likely be able to list down a couple of risks right from the top of your head.
 Others will require scrutinizing all aspects of the software you’re developing – perhaps, together with other members of your team who have more expertise.